 Healthcare Interpreter Course

 The School of Public Health is proud to administer a CMIE-accredited Health Care Interpreter Training program, a specialized educational program for individuals who are proficient in two or more languages.
 Our accreditation is provided by the Commission of Medical Interpreter Education and recognized by the International Medical Interpreters Association (IMIA).
 We offer two levels of training: Level I and Level II.
-Level I was offered ONLINE (via ZOOM) this fall and will be offered online again this spring.
-Our next Level I course will be offered via ZOOM in April 2021.
+Both were offered ONLINE (via ZOOM) last spring.
+Our next Level I course will be offered via ZOOM in September 2021.
 Please see the flyer and registration form here.

 Our Level I course is the first IMIA accredited course in the U.S. We received accreditation